Gendered violence online: a scholarly 'slam'

 3) to formulate – and disseminate – potential solutions to gendered cyberhate which are novel and innovative, yet also informed and feasible.

-Those interested in attending are asked to please send a 200-word expression of interest to email@example.com or complete the form below by February 28, 2017.
+Those interested in attending are asked to please send a 200-word expression of interest to email@example.com or complete the form below by March 31, 2017 (PLEASE NOTE EXTENDED DEADLINE).

 Rape threats and other forms of gendered violence have become increasingly prevalent online.
 Problematic practices include mob pile-ons, cyberstalking, and revenge porn (that is, the uploading of sexually explicit material – usually of a former female partner – without the consent of the pictured subject).
 While the problem of gendered cyberhate has received a high level of international media coverage, arguably little progress has been made in terms of identifying and implementing workable solutions.
 Indeed, police, policy makers, and platform operators have received harsh criticism for failing to adequately support the female targets of cyberviolence.
 The aim of this symposium is to move beyond critique and to stimulate discussion about potential interventions.